 Step 1: It all starts with practice

-With AWS you can setup an account for free and the free tier allows you to use specific AWS services at no cost.
-Just go to: https://aws.amazon.com/free
+With AWS you can set up an account for free and the free tier allows you to use specific AWS services at no cost.
+Just go to AWS Free Tier.

-The free tier offers plenty for free every month including (but not limited to):
+The free tier offers plenty for free including (but not limited to):